bottlepy/bottle/docs/tutorial_app.rst

             return template('edit_task', old=cur_data, no=no)

-It is basically pretty much the same what we already did above when adding new items, like using ``GET`` data etc. The main addition here is using the dynamic route ``:no``, which here passes the number to the corresponding function.
-As you can see, ``no`` is used within the function to access the right row of data within the database.
+It is basically pretty much the same what we already did above when adding new items, like using ``GET`` data etc. The main addition here is using the dynamic route ``<no:int>``, which here passes the number to the corresponding function.
+As you can see, ``no`` is integer ID and used within the function to access the right row of data within the database.

 The template ``edit_task.tpl`` called within the function looks like this::